Schwrop/Typing-Speed-Test/README.md

 5. The app will open in your browser at `http://localhost:5500` or `http://127.0.0.1:5500`.

 ## Usage
-- Start typing the displayed text directly in the highlighted typing area (no input field needed).
+- Start typing the displayed text directly
-- Navigate through multiple lines with automatic progression and smooth transitions.
+- Navigate through lines with automatic progression
-- Use backspace to edit continuously across lines, including returning to previous lines.
+- Use backspace to edit across lines and return to previous lines
-- View your speed, accuracy, and errors in real time with continuous WPM updates.
+- View real-time speed, accuracy, and character statistics
-- Check your progress with the provided charts and table.
+- Track progress with charts and tables
-- Stats shown: **WPM**, **Accuracy (%)**, **Correct Characters** (not just letters).

-## Keyboard Shortcuts & Button Effects
+## Keyboard Shortcuts
-- **Enter**: Restart the test with a new text
+- **Enter**: Restart test with new text
-- **Esc**: Reset the test and clear your progress
+- **Esc**: Reset test and clear progress
-- Buttons show a highlight on hover and a strong effect when clicked

-## Progress & Improvement
+## Progress Tracking
-- Your previous attempts are shown in a table and chart.
+- Previous attempts shown in table and chart
-- If your WPM improves compared to your last attempt, the row is highlighted in green.
+- Improved WPM attempts highlighted in green